svandriel/sftp-deployer/README.md

   -p, --port <port>            SSH port to use (defaults to 22) -u, --user <username>        the ssh username
-  -k, --key <key_or_file>      path to private key file, or private key itself -l, --local <path>           directory to upload
+  -k, --key <key_or_file>      path to private key file, or private key itself --password <password>        the password to the private key -l, --local <path>           directory to upload
   -t, --target <target_dir>    target directory on remote host -s, --staging <staging_dir>  staging directory on remote host